 The estimated fair value of the Fund's financial assets and liabilities is not considered to be significantly different from their carrying values.
 The fair value of investments held at FVTPL of income are based on quoted prices in active markets, and are therefore classified within Level 1.

-The following table analyses within the fair value hierarchy the Fund's assets and liabilities (by class) measured at fair value at 31 December 2023 and 31 December 2022.
+The following table provides the fair value measurement hierarchy of the Fund's financial assets as at 31 December 2023 and 31 December 2022 There are no other financial assets and financial liabilities measured at fair value.